 2. Education – education is a basic right for all humans, in a perfect world, education would be free and available to everyone, as dreamed by Gurudev Rabindranath Tagore, but the reality is far from it.
 A large number of children with disabilities remain out of school and thus they are deprived of basic education.
 They are not able to run the race of life like the other normal kids.
 To solve this issue, several education institutions have been opened which focuses on the education of these kids with special needs, they learn the Braille System and adaptive technology helps them lead a better life.

 3. Access to healthcare – In a country of 1.3 billion people, the health care system is already very stretched.
 Poor people do not have access to proper healthcare and the people with disabilities are worse off.
 Often, people with intellectual disabilities are mistreated by the health workers and this makes matters worse.
 This can be only solved by proper awareness and empathy.
 The disabled people find the speck of good in these situations and help each other in whatever way possible.
+Thus, it is requested that everyone should make a donation to ensure NGOs are able to cater to their healthcare needs in a much better way.

 4. Myths and stereotypes – Certain sections of the Indian population have had financial development in the last decades, there have been social upliftment and overall progress but still there remains a dark orthodox nature in our culture which seems to have stuck with us like a leech.
 When we interact with people with disabilities, we fall victim to certain myths that are born out of our lack of knowledge and empathy towards such people.